SerenityOS/serenity/Ports/python3/patches/ReadMe.md

 ## `fix-autoconf.patch`

 As usual, make the `configure` script recognize Serenity.
+Also set `MACHDEP` (which is used for `sys.platform`) to a version-less `serenityos`, even when not cross-compiling.

 ## `remove-setlocale-from-preconfig.patch`